Dedham Public Library: First building

-This building was constructed in the French Romanesque style of Dedham pink granite laid up with random ashlar work in quarry facings and trimmings of red sandstone.
+This building was constructed in the French Romanesque / Richardsonian Romanesque style of Dedham pink granite laid up with random ashlar work in quarry facings and trimmings of red sandstone.
 The main entrance was by a wide arch opening on a porch from which through a vestibule access is obtained to a square entrance hall.
 From this hall, a wide arch opens opposite the porch into the reading hall and another on the right into the delivery room.

 Back of the delivery room and at the right of the reading hall from which it was divided by a glass screen partition was the librarian's room, so placed as to give the librarian control of the public area of the building.
 The wing of the building was constructed as a fire proof book stack, the shelving of which accommodated 28,800 volumes.
 The first ever use of a metal stack system was probably Van Brunt design of the Statehouse Library in Topeka, Kansas in 1883.
 Dedham's was designed three years later.

 Between the delivery room and the book stack was a round tower which gave access to a large room directly over the porch, used by the trustees.
 The reading hall was an open timbered room twenty one feet high with arched trusses and an apsidal end and a frieze of high windows.
 Opposite the main entrance into this room was an open hooded fireplace, above which was a marble plane for an inscription.
 This design was typical of Van Brunt's libraries, which often had a sequence of public rooms integrating the entry, book delivery, and reading rooms.
 The stacks were perpendicular to the main building.

 The woodwork of the interior of the building was brown ash and the plaster surfaces were treated with color and border lines.
 The interior of the stack was painted white.
 The system of heating was by indirect radiation in the main portion of the building and by direct radiation in the book stack.
 The building was opened to the public on November 22, 1888.

 A children's room was established in 1916.
 When the Dedham station was demolished in 1951, the stones were used to build an addition to the library.
 This became the children's wing, which opened in 1952.
 With the addition, the main entrance moved from Norfolk Street to Church Street.

 For the 100th anniversary in 1972, the Library hosted a number of lectures and readings, including those by Howard Mumford Jones, William Alfred, and Anne Sexton.
 There were also a number of children's programs, a presentation on floral arraignments, and a presentation on Dedham Pottery.
 The Centennial closed with the opening of the Endicott Branch.